 Launch the Business Intelligence (BI) Suite

-- Hover your mouse over the "Reports" menu and select "Analytics
+- Hover your mouse over the "Reports" menu on the navbar and select "Analytics

 - This will take you to a visual display of which features you have available from within your RepairQ account.